(Originally published August 29, 2010)

-I have a theory that kids raised in cities always turn out to be kind of fucked up.
-In a place like LA or New York, you develop a particular kind of hardness.
-Rather than worry about your mom killing you if you flunk a test, you worry about a homeless man killing you on a subway or public bus.
+I have a theory that kids raised in cities always turn out to be a little fucked up.
+In a place like Los Angeles or New York, you develop a particular kind of hardness; rather than worry about your mom killing you if you flunk a test, you worry about a homeless killing you on a subway or bus.
 Instead of poison ivy, you try not to catch AIDS.
-Those sorts of things.
+These sorts of things.

-The film opens on a pleasant scene: an Irish family – father, mother, and son — enjoy a nice, relaxing dinner.
+The film opens on a pleasant scene: an Irish family – father, mother, and son – enjoying a nice, relaxing dinner.
 “That’s just like my family,” I thought.
 Then a guy in a mask kicks open the door and shoots the boy’s father in the head.

-My parents drove me up to Dudley on the recommendation of family friends whose kids claimed to have had a good time there.
-My clothes were packed in a large, pine-scented trunk – similar to a coffin – and all I had, aside from clothes, were toiletries and a Walkman with a single mix tape.
+My parents enrolled me at Dudley on the recommendation of family friends whose kids claimed to enjoy it.
+It was about a five-hour drive.
+My clothes were packed in a large, pine-scented trunk – similar to a coffin – and aside from clothes, all I had were toiletries and a Walkman with a single mix tape.
 That was it.
-Camp Dudley was meant to be like “the good old days”: no electricity and four showers for several hundred kids; your best bet for hygiene was to jump in the Lake.
-My dad said it reminded him of his own childhood in the ‘50s.
-“Those were very bad times,” he said.
+Camp Dudley’s meant to be like “the good old days,” with no electricity and four showers for several hundred kids.
+Your best bet for hygiene was to jump in the lake.
+My dad said it reminded him of his own childhood in the ‘50s: “Those were very bad times.”

-Back at camp that night, they held a bonfire and singalong for the kids who’d been out in the woods.
-Each group was assigned a church hymn and asked to rewrite the lyrics to cleverly tell the story of their camping experience.
-Our group’s song was a takeoff on “When Morning Guilds the Skies,” and went like this:
+Back at Dudley, they held a bonfire sing-a-long for the kids coming back from the woods.
+Each group was assigned a church hymn and asked to rewrite the lyrics to tell the story of their camping experience.
+Our group’s song was “When Morning Guilds the Skies”:

 “When Morning Gilt the Skies,

-Our Bear Bag Didn’t Survive…
+Our Bear Bag Didn’t Survive…”

-“Listen, guys, I don’t know if you know this, but Camp Dudley is located just a few miles from a mental asylum, and we just got word that four of the most dangerous inmates have escaped.
+“Listen, guys, I don’t know if you know this, but Camp Dudley is located just a few miles away from a mental asylum, and we just got word that four of their most dangerous inmates have escaped.
 One of them strangled five women and left them by the side of the road.
-Another used a knife…” I’m not doing it justice; he went through a detailed description of four murderers he claimed were on the loose in the area before sending us back to our cabins, then said, “So make sure you lock your doors tonight and hopefully we’ll see you tomorrow.”
+Another used a knife…” I’m not doing it justice; he went through a detailed description of four murderers he claimed were on the loose, then sent us back to our cabins, saying, “Make sure you lock your doors tonight and hopefully we’ll see you tomorrow.”

 “Although I am having a fine time here, nothing can match the warm comforts of home…”

 I told them everything, everything I couldn’t through our censored mail.
-I didn’t exaggerate, either: “We’ve gone days at a time without food or water but the psychological abuse has been more than adequate.”
-I’d alternate between talking and letting my sickly physical appearance do the work while I played stoic: “I’ll be fine.
-It’s okay.
+I didn’t exaggerate a single bit (“We’ve gone days at a time without food or water, but the portions of psychological abuse have been more than adequate.”)
+I’d alternate between that and playing stoic while letting my sickly appearance do the work. (“I’ll be fine.
 Just two more weeks?
-I’ll probably make it.”
+I’ll probably make it.”)

-“So, you wanna leave?”
+“So you wanna leave?”